Las Mesillas Protected Wildlife Area, Province of Córdoba. Argentina

 Threats

 The Dry Chaco has historically suffered the extraction of hardwood tree species for their commercialization.
-This was generally followed by a change in the use of the land for agricultural-livestock purposes, which provoked a loss of around 12,000,000 hectares of forest in the past 40 years.
+This was generally followed by a change in the use of the land for agricultural-livestock rearing purposes, which provoked a loss of around 12,000,000 hectares of forest in the past 40 years.
 The continuous advance of the agricultural frontier is the main threat to the species that inhabit the Dry Chaco, due to habitat loss and fragmentation.

-Poaching is a serious problem for the various species of the Dry Chaco, some of which are at risk for extinction, such as the Chacoan peccary (Parachoerus wagneri) and the Chacoan guanaco (Lama guanicoe).
+Poaching is a serious problem for the various species of the Dry Chaco, some of which are at risk of extinction, such as the Chacoan peccary (Parachoerus wagneri) and the Chacoan guanaco (Lama guanicoe).
 The large size of these properties, the low number of its inhabitants, the isolation, and cultural aspects of the region makes poaching very difficult to prevent and control.

 The clearing or thinning for planting of alien grass species in the context of livestock raising is currently an important threat to the remnants of the Chaco Forest.